 - Some requested accommodations may require more detailed documentation to illustrate a connection between the impact of the disability, the described barrier, and the requested accommodation.

 - The DRC recognizes that access needs vary from course to course or as diagnoses and symptoms change.
 Accommodations are changes in the learning environment that remove barriers and provide equitable opportunities for accessible learning.
 Therefore, students should connect with their Learning Specialist on a regular basis in order to ensure that access needs are met.

 Step 2: Receiving Your Accommodations

 2.1: Requesting your Accommodation Letter

 Students will need to request a current accommodation letter each semester per course in order to receive academic accommodations.
 During your initial appointment, your Learning Specialist will review the process to request your accommodation letter through the DRC’s online portal.
 Students are responsible for requesting their current accommodation letter by submitting an Accommodation Letter Request per course per semester and/or as accommodations change within a semester.

 Third-party Release of Information

 If you would like a third party individual (parent, guardian, partner, etc.) to have access to your DRC records and documentation, please download the Third Party Release of Information, complete the form, and email it to email@example.com.

 Documentation Release Form

-If you would like a copy of your medical documentation on file at the DRC, please fill out the Documentation Release Form.
+If you would like a copy of your medical documentation on file at the DRC, please fill out the Individual Release of Information Form.
 The documentation that you requested will be emailed to your UFL email.